verilator/verilator/docs/guide/exe_verilator.rst

 .. option:: --no-std

-   Prevents parsing standard input files, alias for :vlopt:`--no-std-package`.
+   Prevents parsing standard input files, alias for :opt:`--no-std-package`.
 This may be extended to prevent reading other standardized files in future versions.

 .. option:: --no-std-package